-It's a testament to Seth MacFarlane's vocal talents that his voice doesn't leap out at you as much in this series (or The Cleveland Show, as MacFarlane's only character he voices in that series is Tim the Bear, Cleveland's next-door neighbor).
-Most viewers can figure out that Seth voices Stan (since the voice of Stan has been used on Family Guy in a couple of parodies of 1950s educational short films, like the one on "I Am Peter, Hear Me Roar" about how men should treat women in the workplace [which, since this is a 1950s film, includes a lot of emotional manipulation and sexual harassment]), but a surprisingly large number of people aren't aware he voices Roger the aliennote though, if you watch both this show and Family Guy long enough, you can sort of tell that Seth voices Roger because Roger's crying sounds exactly like Peter Griffin's.
+It's a testament to Seth MacFarlane's vocal talents that his voice doesn't leap out at you as much in this series (or The Cleveland Show, as MacFarlane only voiced Tim the Bear and Dr. Fistnote who were later replaced with Jess Harnell and Bryan Cranston, respectively).
+Most viewers can figure out that Seth voices Stan note (since the voice of Stan has been used on Family Guy in a couple of parodies of 1950s educational short films, like the one on "I Am Peter, Hear Me Roar" about how men should treat women in the workplace [which includes a lot of emotional manipulation and sexual harassment, as this is the 1950s]), but a surprisingly large number of people aren't aware he voices Roger the aliennote though, if you watch both this show and Family Guy long enough, you can sort of tell that Seth voices Roger because Roger's crying sounds exactly like Peter Griffin's.
 On top of that, Seth actually broke out his Roger voice during his monologue on Saturday Night Live and a DVD-exclusive special on how American Dad was created and the table read for the second episode "Threat Levels" and Greg the newscaster.